geminerald/pressie/README.md

 ```

 * Config vars were then set in Heroku for linking to the DB, the Secret Key, the IP and PORT.
+* The Project was regularly pushed to Heroku and hosted there throughout development.

 ## Closing Notes: